 NHS - Care Homes is a national website which contains information and helpful hints on choosing a care home, types of care homes, and trial periods in care homes.

-Search our online directory of care and support – Surrey Information Point - for care homes near you, view their CQC rating, and access the inspection report.
+Search our online directory of care and support, Connect to Support Surrey for care homes near you, view their CQC rating, and access the inspection report.

 Considering a care home?